-The Design Principal’s presentation complemented the firm’s installation of KPF Making as it addressed architecture’s larger influence in our ever-changing, global landscape.
+The Design Principal’s lecture complemented the firm’s installation of KPF Making as it explored architecture’s larger influence in our ever-changing, global landscape.

 On October 17th, Hana Kassem discussed the impact of the built environment on people and communities, unpacking issues of density, wellness, mobility, sustainability and data analytics.